Advanced Data Systems

 The course literature is published on the course page on LearnIT.

-There will be two research papers to read per week.
+There will be research papers to read each week on that week's topic.

 Student Activity BudgetEstimated distribution of learning activities for the typical student